High school football: Hornets romp; North loses key road game - Salisbury Post

 “We were sloppy and didn’t execute on our first possession,” Hinson said.
 “But then we settled in and started to play.”

-JyMikaah Wells broke a long run for Salisbury’s first touchdown.
+JyMikaah Wells, who scored five touchdowns and rushed for 148 yards, broke a long run for Salisbury’s first TD.
 Mike Geter and Marcus Cook connected on a long pass play for the second one and the rout was on.

+Geter scored two more rushing TDs.
+He rushed for 64 yards and threw for 120.

 West Davidson (0-4, 0-1) got on the board in the second quarter when Salisbury had a bad snap on a punt.
 The Green Dragons started a possession inside the Salisbury 10 and were able to score.